Another Place and Time: Track listing

 In 1989 an enhanced CD+Graphics version of the album was also released.
 Identified with the word graphics under the compact disc logo printed on the CD and a distinctive long case compared to the standard CD case.
 CD+Graphics, often shortened to CD+G or CDG featured additional coding within the CD data that played as a normal CD but could also be read by CD based computer systems such as the Philips CD-i.
 When played back additional 8-bit graphic based visual media could then be displayed on a connected TV screen sequenced with the music being played.
 Although several artists released CDG versions of their albums including Fleetwood Mac and Anita Baker the CDG format never took off.
 It found popularity as the basis for karaoke systems and is still used today.
-The CDG versions were made in relatively small numbers which makes them very rare and have become collectibles as a result.
+The CDG versions were made in relatively small numbers which makes them very rare and they have become collectibles as a result.